joaotavora/beardbolt/README.md

 <a name="benchmarks"></a>
 ### Benchmarks vs RMSbolt

-First note that Beardbolt is highly hacky/experimental and may be providing incorrect results, in which case most/all of the following benchmarks/comparisons are probably invalid.

-Second, a word on what "fast" means: the performance metric to optimize is responsiveness.
-Both Beardbolt and RMSbolt continuously analyze the program to present a "live" view of its assembly output.
-The goal is not only to provide this service as quickly as possible, but also to intrude as little as possible in the user's editing.
+First, a word on what "fast" means.
+The performance metric to optimize is responsiveness: the goal is not only to provide this a live view of the assembly output as quickly as possible, and also to intrude as little as possible in the user's editing.

-Both extensions work in a two-step fashion.
-Beardbolt tries to optimize step 2.
+Both Beardbolt and RMSbolt extensions work in a two-step fashion.
+Most of the speed gains of Beardbolt happen in step 2.

-1. The file is saved and partially compiled by an external program
+1. The file is saved somewhere and partially compiled by an external program

    This happens asynchronously.
 It might takes several seconds and spin up your CPU, but it does not generally harm the UX inside